Computer model locks in Chargers vs. Jaguars picks, score prediction, SGP for NFL Week 11

 Two AFC playoff hopefuls meet on Sunday when the Los Angeles Chargers head to the other side of the country to take on the Jacksonville Jaguars on Paramount+.
 Jacksonville slid to 5-4 after blowing a late lead to the Houston Texans last week, while Los Angeles is 7-3 and riding a three-game win streak after taking down the Pittsburgh Steelers on Sunday Night Football in Week 10.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Chargers are 3-point favorites, according to the latest Chargers vs. Jaguars odds.
 The over/under for total points scored is 43.5.
+The Chargers are -155 money line favorites (risk $155 to win $100), while the Jaguars are +130 underdogs.
 Before making any Chargers vs. Jaguars picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Chargers vs. Jaguars at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: